yzITI/srpc/README.md

 # SRPC

-A super simple RPC, connect client and server with the least possible code!
-The best code for communication is "no" code for communication.
+Simplest Server-Client Communication for both JavaScript and Python!
+The best code for communication is *no* code for communication.

 **NO dependency, NO schema, NO config, just define functions and CALL!**